-Michael Szonyi is Frank Wen-hsiung Wu Memorial Professor of Chinese History at Harvard University.
+Michael Szonyi is Frank Wen-hsiung Wu Professor of Chinese History at Harvard University.
 He is a social historian of late imperial and modern China who studies local society in southeast China using a combination of traditional textual sources and ethnographic-style fieldwork.
 From 2016 to 2022 he served as the Faculty Director of the Fairbank Center for Chinese Studies

-He has written, translated or edited seven books, including The Art of Being Governed: Everyday Politics in Late Imperial China (2017; Chinese edition 2019); A Companion to Chinese History (2017), Cold War Island: Quemoy on the Front Line (2008; Chinese edition 2016) and Practicing Kinship (2002).
+His works include The Art of Being Governed: Everyday Politics in Late Imperial China (2017; Chinese edition 2019); A Companion to Chinese History (2017), Cold War Island: Quemoy on the Front Line (2008; Chinese edition 2016) and Practicing Kinship (2002).
 He is the co-editor, with Jennifer Rudolph, of The China Questions: Critical Insights on a Rising Power (2018; Chinese edition 2020) and, with Adele Carrai and Jennifer Rudolph, of The China Questions 2: Critical Insights into US-China Relations (2022).
 Other recent publications include The Chinese Empire in Local Society (2020), co-edited with ZHAO Shiyu, a collection of essays showcasing the work of young historians from the PRC, and Making Meritocracy: Lessons from China and India from Antiquity to the Present (2022), co-edited with Tarun Khanna.

 A frequent commentator on Chinese affairs, Szonyi is a Fellow of the Public Intellectuals Program of the National Committee on US-China relations.
 He has served as a member of the China and Inner Asia Council of the Association for Asian Studies, and for more than a decade was the English-language editor of the journal Lishi renleixue (Historical Anthropology).